zawwz/lxsh/README.md

 Reduce code size to a minimum without changing functionality with the `-m` option.

+#### Behaviors of the minify option

+- removes any unnecessary separator character between arguments/commands
+- removes `;;` from the last value in a case
+- removes unnecessary quotes on arguments
+- transforms unnecessary manipulations (e.g. `${VAR}`) into simple variable call
+- Brace blocks or subshells with a single command will be replaced by said command

+> These features only apply if they won't change behavior, for instance removal of an unnecessary manipulation will not be made if the following character could expand the variable name

 ### Further minifying

 The script can be further minified by altering code elements.